 At 0.1 to 5.0 μm in diameter, prokaryotic cells are significantly smaller than eukaryotic cells, which have diameters ranging from 10 to 100 μm (Figure 4.6).
 The prokaryotes' small size allows ions and organic molecules that enter them to quickly diffuse to other parts of the cell.
 Similarly, any wastes produced within a prokaryotic cell can quickly diffuse.
 This is not the case in eukaryotic cells, which have developed different structural adaptations to enhance intracellular transport.

 Small size, in general, is necessary for all cells, whether prokaryotic or eukaryotic.
 Let’s examine why that is so.
 First, we’ll consider the area and volume of a typical cell.
 Not all cells are spherical in shape, but most tend to approximate a sphere.
 You may remember from your high school geometry course that the formula for the surface area of a sphere is 4πr2, while the formula for its volume is 4πr3/3.
 Thus, as the radius of a cell increases, its surface area increases as the square of its radius, but its volume increases as the cube of its radius (much more rapidly).
 Therefore, as a cell increases in size, its surface area-to-volume ratio decreases.
 This same principle would apply if the cell had a cube shape (Figure 4.7).
 If the cell grows too large, the plasma membrane will not have sufficient surface area to support the rate of diffusion required for the increased volume.
 In other words, as a cell grows, it becomes less efficient.
 One way to become more efficient is to divide.
-Another way is to develop organelles that perform specific tasks.
+Other ways are to increase surface area by foldings of the cell membrane, become flat or thin and elongated, or develop organelles that perform specific tasks.
 These adaptations lead to developing more sophisticated cells, which we call eukaryotic cells.

 Prokaryotic cells are much smaller than eukaryotic cells.
 What advantages might small cell size confer on a cell?
 What advantages might large cell size have?